Cry (The Mavis's song)

 "Cry" is a song by Australian alternative rock group the Mavis's.
 The song was released in January 1998 as the second single from their second studio album, Pink Pills (1998).
 The single peaked at number 13 in Australia, becoming the group's highest-charting single.

-At the ARIA Music Awards of 1998, "Cry" was nominated for two awards—ARIA Award for Single of the Year, losing to "Torn" by Natalie Imbruglia; and ARIA Award for Song of the Year, but lost to "No Aphrodisiac" by the Whitlams.
+At the ARIA Music Awards of 1998, "Cry" was nominated for two awards—Single of the Year, losing to "Torn" by Natalie Imbruglia; and Song of the Year, but lost to "No Aphrodisiac" by the Whitlams.
 The song appeared at number 61 on the Triple J Hottest 100, 1998 countdown.

+Lyrics

+In an interview with Jane Gazzo, Matt Thomas explained that "Cry" detailed the hardships of his then-relationship with Def FX singer Fiona Horne.
+"It was a long-distance romance and it was taking its toll.

+I remember the night we recorded it, when the mix came together.
+We were putting the vocoder on the vocals and I remember thinking, 'This is something really special'.
+It was the artistic pinnacle of our career!"